What Is A Moral Dilemma?

 Donald Maass explains the difference between a ‘dilemma’ and a ‘MORAL dilemma’:

-Using Donald’s distinction, not many children’s books of MG level and below have moral dilemmas.
+Using Donald’s distinction, not many children’s books of middle grade level and below have moral dilemmas.
 The vast majority feature dilemmas, relatable because they are faced by all of us over the course of growing up: Do I sit with my old friends at lunch or with these shiny new friends?
 Do I follow my parents’ instructions or do I try something different?
 Though we might still call these ‘moral’ dilemmas if we wish.